buckleyb98/Mini_Projects/README.md

 # Mini_Projects
- Contains he side-projects I have made for practice/fun.
+ Contains the side-projects I have made for practice/fun.